 What happens if I’m arrested for drugs at EDC in Las Vegas?

 Every summer dozens of drug busts mar the Electric Daisy Carnival (“EDC”).
-People caught with up to an ounce of marijuana will probably just be cited.
+People caught with up to 1 ounce of marijuana will probably just be cited.
 But possessing other types of narcotics will result in being arrested and booked at the Clark County Detention Center.
 And defendants will face charges for drug possession (NRS 453.336).

 The EDC is a three-day-long morning-to-night electronic music festival at Las Vegas Motor Speedway.
 EDC 2020 is scheduled for May 15th through the 17th.
 Patrons usually go through metal detectors and have their bags searched before entering the premises.

 Marijuana possession at the EDC

 Recreational marijuana is now legal in Nevada.
 But it is still illegal to consume it in public.

 Festival-goers caught smoking marijuana will likely be given a citation carrying a $600 fine.